Robust Frequent Directions with Application in Online Learning: Experiments

-We are interested in how the hyperparameter $\alpha_0$ affects the performance of the algorithms.
-We compare the online error rate of RFD$_0$-SON with the online error rates of other SON methods with different choices of $\alpha_0$ in Figure \ref{figure:train_a9a}-\ref{figure:train_real-sim}, and we display the test set performance in Figure \ref{figure:testA} and \ref{figure:testB}.
-We also report the accuracy on test set for all algorithms at one pass with the best $\alpha_0$ in Table \ref{table:accuracy} and the corresponding running times in Table \ref{table:time}.
-All SON algorithms can performance well with the best choice of $\alpha_0$.
-However, RFD$_0$-SON can performance well without tuning hyperparameter while the baseline methods ADAGRAD, FD-SON, RP-SON and Oja-SON are very sensitive to the value of $\alpha_0$.
-The sub-figure (j)-(l) shows RFD-SON usually has good performance with small $\alpha_0$, which validates our theoretical analysis in Theorem \ref{thm:regret}.
-The choice of hyperparameter almost has no effect of RFD-SON on dataset ``a9a'', ``gisette'', ``sido0'' and ``farm-ads''.
+We also report the accuracy on the test sets for all algorithms at one pass with the best $\alpha_0$ in Table \ref{table:accuracy} and the corresponding running times in Table \ref{table:time}.
+All SON algorithms can perform well with the best choice of $\alpha_0$.
+However, only RFD$_0$-SON can perform well without tuning the hyperparameter while all baseline methods ADAGRAD, FD-SON, PFD-SON, RP-SON and Oja-SON are very sensitive to the value of $\alpha_0$.
+The sub-figure (j)-(l) in Figures \ref{figure:train_full}-\ref{figure:train_real-sim} shows RFD-SON usually has good performance with small $\alpha_0$, which validates our theoretical analysis in Theorem \ref{thm:regret}.
+The choice of the hyperparameter almost has no effect of RFD-SON on data set ``a9a',' ``gisette,'' ``sido0'' and ``farm-ads.''
 These results verify that RFD-SON is a very stable algorithm in practice.